sgmurphy/wordpress-plugins/suretriggers/readme.txt

 ### DISCLAIMER: ###

 SureTriggers is a SaaS platform and requires an account on our website.
-When you install this plugin, you’ll need to register for a free account.
+When you install this plugin, you'll need to register for a free account.
 Or, if you already have an account with us, you can simply connect this plugin to it.

 This plugin helps you connect your WordPress website to the SureTriggers SaaS platform.